Senate

 Our legislative platform is broken down by industry and category.
 You can also read more about the Chamber’s position regarding ballot measures and initiatives.

-The Chamber supports a balanced budget even if it means difficult decisions.
+The Chamber supports a balanced budget even if it means making difficult decisions.
 Balancing the budget can be done in many ways and the Chamber supports creative solutions to addressing this issue.
 We continue to see no need for an income tax or major tax increases.

-The Chamber recognizes the role the non-profit healthcare community plays in providing essential services to our most vulnerable citizens and supports appropriate funding for them.
+The Chamber recognizes the role the non-profit healthcare community plays in providing essential services to our most vulnerable residents and supports appropriate funding for them.
 We strongly encourage the state’s reimbursement rates to align with providers’ true costs associated with those essential services.

 The Chamber acknowledges the important contributions its medical institutions provide to our community and will give additional weight to their recommendations for public health and wellness policies.
+Community acknowledgment and commitment to wellness is an attribute of successful communities and can enhance the desirability for people and businesses to come here and stay here to work, live, and play.

 The Chamber recognizes the growing diversity of our state’s population and we embrace the opportunities that this diversity provides for a culturally and talent-rich community.
 We will work with residents, our partners, community and state agencies and elected officials to develop efforts to engage and include all individuals in our state who seek to work side-by-side with us to grow our economy.
 This includes providing information and services that are more easily consumed by English Second Language residents in acknowledgment of our community’s demographic changes so all residents can participate in our workforce and our community.
 As we work to meet the workforce expectations evident today and predicted well into the future, legal immigration and refugee resettlement are proven and important strategies.
 We will also resist initiatives that inappropriately sanction or discriminate against individuals or groups.

-The Chamber supports voluntary agreements between management and the workforce establishing compensation, benefits, hours and working conditions.
+The Chamber opposes unnecessary intrusions into employer and employee relationships.
+This includes opposing policies that prevent a business from exercising their own financial interests or internal policies.
+We support voluntary agreements between management and the workforce establishing compensation, benefits, hours, and working conditions.

 The Chamber believes that South Dakota’s longstanding tradition of allowing direct citizen access to the ballot through the initiative and referendum processes should remain.
 We encourage an ongoing review of the rules and requirements surrounding constitutional and statutory ballot measures.